APRIL 17, 2022 | PELOPONNESE | 20 MIN

 Leonidio - oranges and climbing walls

 And Leonidio seems to be ruled by oranges and… climbers.
 Situated on a large triangular plain sandwiched between the mountains and the sea, the town is surrounded by an enormous amount of orange groves, sometimes only supplemented with mandarins.
 Oranges that ripen in November are still hanging on the trees in April (an amazing quality of these fruits), even though the same trees already have new flowers.
 So there is an amazing, fresh and refreshing scent of blossoming oranges (flowers smell different from fruit) and still a lot of orange color in the landscape.
 There is also an intense red.
-To the north of Leonidio, but actually still within the town limits, there is a huge red rock with a length of several kilometers – the largest climbing area in Greece after the island of Kalymos.
+To the north of Leonidio, but actually still within the town limits, there is a huge red rock with a length of several kilometers – the largest climbing area in Greece after the island of Kalymnos.
 Leonidio has climbing shops, lively and numerous taverns and cafes and climbers that can be seen everywhere, at any time of the day.
 After all, all this creates a completely unique atmosphere, unlike anything else in Greece.

 bends, bays and peninsulas